GabeOchieng/schneider/pages/optimization/problem_description.md

 The container will provide Python 3.6 and versions of the Python libraries specified in the `requirements.txt` file, which include `pandas`, `numpy`, `scikit-learn`, and other common data libraries.
 Libraries outside of those identified can be requested to be included on the forum for the competition up until February 26, at which point we will stop making changes to the requirements.
 Only libraries that are installable with `pip` will be accepted.
 The algorithm must only use the libraries listed in the requirements file.

 Additionally, the container will be given a limited runtime, CPU (`1 CPU`, 2.5 GHz Intel Xeon® Platinum 8175 processors or equivalent), and RAM (`4GB`, no swap).
 The container will not have access to a GPU.
 These limits will be included in the competition repository.
-The runtime will be no more than 30 minutes to make predictions over the course of a 10 day simulation.
+The runtime will be no more than 30 minutes to make predictions for all of the simulations we run, which will be the same total number as the `submit` data.

-At the end of the competition, submitted `battery.py` files will be used in a simulation under the above constraints.
+At the end of the competition, submitted `battery_controller.py` files and `assets` folders will be used in a simulation under the above constraints.
 We will test each submission against multiple 10 day periods (same for all competitors) with different properties and record the results as a ratio of the money spent using the battery over the money spent without the battery.
 These results will be averaged over all of the simulations for a final score where a lower score is better.
 Winning competitors will be notified by email.

-Code that does not execute within the constraints will not be disqualified.
+Due to the volume of submissions, code that does not execute within the constraints or does not follow the submission format will be disqualified without notification.

 <a id="scores"></a>